sillsm/openklave/readme.md

 If you receive any notifications from any party to the contrary, let us know in the Github Issues.

+## Required background-knowledge and tools

+This document assumes almost no knowledge except a little python.
+The goal is to learn everything by playing and experimentation, diving deeper and deeper each iteration by trying to accomplish progressively more difficult tasks.

+The two essential tools are a) an ST-LINK/V2 debugger, which you can get for $30 on Amazon (link below), and a b) screw driver to open the keyboard up.

 ## Diving in

 A whole lot of modification can be achieved just by sending sysex commands to the MPK2 device, for example by using rtmidi to send midi messages from your laptop to the device.